 How Does Debt Consolidation Work and Is It Right for You?

 Between credit cards, auto loans, personal loans, and other debts, you might be juggling multiple payments to multiple lenders.
-It can become difficult to keep track of different repayment schedules, balances, and interest rates — and far too easy to miss a payment.

-Debt consolidation is a way of tackling multiple payments on multiple debts.
-The debt doesn’t disappear, but by combining several debts into a new loan, preferably at a lower interest rate, you could pay off debts faster.
-You can consolidate debt with lenders that specialize in debt consolidation loans or DIY it with a generalized personal loan from any other banking institution.
+You can consolidate debt with lenders that specialize in debt consolidation loans or DIY it with a generalized personal loan from any other bank or financial institution.

 Before consolidating your debts, make sure this type of loan benefits you.
 The compelling reasons for debt consolidation don’t apply to everyone.